compileralchemy/compileralchemy.github.io/data/books/sqlite_internals.md

 ## Bloomberg

 Bloomberg uses the SQLite code generator and storage engine.
-The replaced the layers after by their own implementation of a scaled, massively concurrent, multi data center storage engine.
+The replaced the layers after by their own implementation of a scaled, massively concurrent, multi-data center storage engine.

 <h1 id="refs" class="chapter">Chapter: Ending Quotes</h1>